AllenInstitute/scrattch/README.md

 * [`tasic2016data`](https://github.com/AllenInstitute/tasic2016data) - Data from [Tasic, et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/26727548/), which is used for demos
 * [`hodge2019data`](https://github.com/AllenInstitute/hodge2019data) - Data from [Hodge, et al. (2019)](https://pubmed.ncbi.nlm.nih.gov/31435019/), which is used for demos

-If you're interested in only one of these modules, you can install them separately. `scrattch` will install them all together.
+If you're interested in only one of these modules, you can install them separately.
+That said, we recommend using the installation instructions below to install combinations of `scrattch` packages to ensure they interact properly.

 ### Related content